-The Office of Economic Vitality continues to research and track industry best practices and listen to the needs of existing businesses to best position Tallahassee-Leon County as Florida's Capital for Business.
-OEV recently completed its new strategic plan, which outlines the core economic strategies and tactics to implement over the next five years.
-This plan not only provides additional guidance to reflect the new economic landscape post-COVID, but also acknowledges previous initiatives already set in motion under the previous plan, and furthermore aligns directly with the County's strategic priorities.
-OEV is currently implementing a number of large-scale projects, which range from the recent business recruitment and expansion projects such as the Amazon recruitment project at I-10 and Mahan and the Danfoss Expansion at Innovation

-Park, to sports tourism capital projects such as the TCC Sports Complex, FAMU Bragg Stadium, and FSU Doak Campbell Stadium.
-Capacity and support for these kind of projects are realized through OEV's Future Opportunity Leveraging Fund, and the Competitive Projects Fund.
-The establishment of the Big Bend Manufacturers Association by OEV provides a dynamic and comprehensive network to support local manufacturers, and induce growth for the sector in our region.
-OEV is supporting the funding for the purchase of heavy equipment simulators to be housed at the Leon County Library to help sustain the County's talent pipeline and provide an additional benefit for public and private sector organizations hiring machine operators.
-OEV supports local entrepreneurship through event sponsorships for community partners such as Domi Station, Leon County Research and Development Authority, Junior Achievement Big Bend, and Women Wednesdays.
-The operating budget for the Office of Economic Vitality/Minority, Women & Small Business Enterprise is located in the Non-operating department due to the direct payments to an organization which is governed by both the City and County.
+The Office of Economic Vitality is aggressively pursuing business recruitment, business retention, and business expansion activities that build on the community assets and characteristics and positions Tallahassee-Leon County as Florida's Capital for Business.
+The team at OEV is engaged in implementing the 2022-2026 Strategic Plan, which outlines the core economic strategies and tactics to implement over the next five years.
+This plan provides additional guidance to reflect the new economic landscape post-COVID, acknowledges previous initiatives already set in motion under the previous method, and aligns directly with the County's strategic priorities.
+OEV continues its involvement in large-scale projects, such as the Amazon robotics fulfillment center at I-10; as well as Amazon's "last mile" facility on Northwest Capital Circle.
+The Danfoss Expansion and the North Florida Innovation Lab projects at Innovation Park are well underway and OEV continues to monitor their progress.
+Sports tourism capital projects, such as the TCC Sports Complex, FAMU Bragg Stadium, and FSU Doak Campbell Stadium, comprise another segment of projects under OEV's purview.
+FAMU completed renovations to Bragg Stadium before the 2022 football season started.
+The renovations to the stadium ensured that FAMU could host home games in Tallahassee Leon County.
+FSU and TCC are anticipated to begin renovations by the end of FY 2023.
+OEV serves as Leon County's leading agency in the Local Technology Planning Team (LTPT).
+The LTPT aims to close the "digital divide" between Leon County communities served, underserved, and unserved by reliable high-speed or broadband internet by identifying state and federal funding opportunities to facilitate the expansion of broadband services.
+OEV's efforts to date have led to Comcast being awarded \$236,300 in Broadband Opportunity Grant to serve the 119+ homes in the Chaires community.
+OEV supports local entrepreneurship through event sponsorships for community partners such as the 2023 Black Business Expo, the Florida Small Business Development Center at FAMU, Domi Station, Leon County Research and Development Authority, Junior Achievement Big Bend, and Women Wednesdays.
+The operating budget for the Office of Economic Vitality/Minority, Women & Small Business Enterprise is located in the Non-operating department due to the direct payments to an organization governed by the City and County.

-The Office of Economic Vitality is working to support, and lead our respective communities through the developing innovative and meaningful programs and initiatives.
-Through the pandemic, the OEV is a keystone organization to drive the growth and vitality of Tallahassee-Leon County's economy.

-" Department of PLACE Business Plan
+Department of PLACE Business Plan